-Likewise, Simmons is incorrect that DLSE is limited to work days on which journeymen were present when calculating the days of noncompliance with apprentice requirements.
+Simmons contests one other aspect of DLSE's penalty amount by arguing that DLSE mistakenly calculated the number of days of noncompliance.
+Simmons notes that its journeymen performed work on the Project on 59 days, not the 330 days that DLSE counts in calendar days from April 14, 2013, through March 9, 2014 (the date of completion).
+Simmons is incorrect that DLSE is limited, when calculating the number of days of noncompliance under sections 1777.5 and 1777.7, to work days on which journeymen were present.
 The statute speaks in terms of a penalty for each "full calendar day of noncompliance." (§ 1777.7, subd. (a)(1).)

-As to a failure to provide contract award information to applicable apprentice committees, the noncompliance period begins with the day the information is due, which is the date "prior to commencing work on a project...."
-(Former § 1777.5, subd. (e).)
-Under the regulation, the information is due "within ten (10) days of the date of the execution of the prime contract or subcontract, but in no event later than the first day in which the contractor has workers employed upon the public work."
+And the failure to provide contract award information to applicable apprentice committees constitutes one form of noncompliance.
+For this violation, and under the applicable regulation, the contract award information is due "within ten (10) days of the date of the execution of the prime contract or subcontract, but in no event later than the first day in which the contractor has workers employed upon the public work."
 (Cal.
 Code Regs., tit.
 8, § 230, subd. (a).)
-While the statute does not state for how long the violation is deemed to be continuing, the regulation does.
-It provides that "[f]ailure to provide contract award information ... shall be deemed to be a continuing violation for the duration of the contract, ending when a Notice of Completion is filed ... for the purpose of determining the accrual of penalties."
+Further, "[f]ailure to provide contract award information ... shall be deemed to be a continuing violation for the duration of the contract, ending when a Notice of Completion is filed ... for the purpose of determining the accrual of penalties."
 (Id.)
-In this case, the prime contract was entered on April 22, 2013, and the Subcontract on June 20, 2013, though work apparently began a few days sooner.
-A date "no later than the first day" that Simmons had workers on the Project was June 17, 2013.
-An end date for the "continuing violation" for purposes of the regulation would be no sooner than April 2, 2014, when Simmons' work on the Project was completed.
+In this case, Simmons entered into the Subcontract on March 22, 2013.
+A date "no later than the first day" that Simmons had workers on the Project was April 14, 2013.
+An end date for the "continuing violation" for purposes of the regulation would occur no sooner than March 9, 2014, when Simmons' work on the Project was completed.
 (Cal.
 Code Regs., tit.
 8, § 230, subd. (a).)
-Based on the record, the count of 289 days provides the proper measure of days of "noncompliance" which began with June 18, 2013.
+Based on the record, the count of 330 days provides the proper measure of days of "noncompliance," which began with April 14, 2013, as the amended Assessment provides.

-As to a failure to request dispatch of apprentices from applicable apprentice committees, and a failure to maintain the required 1:5 apprentice to journeyman ratio on the job, the statute and regulations anticipate a calculation of the penalty that refers to days that journeymen were present and apprentices were necessary. (§ 1777.5, subd. (h); Cal.
+As to a failure to request dispatch of apprentices from applicable apprentice committees, and a failure to maintain the required 1:5 apprentice to journeyman ratio on the job, the statute and regulations anticipate a calculation of the penalty that refers to days that journeymen were present and apprentices were necessary (§ 1777.5, subd. (h);

+Cal.
 Code Regs., tit.
 8, § 230.1, subd. (a).)
-It is not necessary to belabor the record as to how days of noncompliance based on a failure-to-request-dispatch violation or a failure-to-maintain-the-proper-ratio violation would be calculated.
-As the enforcement agency, DLSE has the discretion to select the type of apprentice violation upon which it bases a penalty.
-In this case, DLSE properly selected the failure to provide contract information as a continuing violation under the regulation.
+It is not necessary to address in detail how days of noncompliance based on a failure-to-request-dispatch violation or a failure-to-maintain-the-proper ratio violation would be calculated.
+As the enforcement agency, DLSE has the discretion to select the type of apprentice violation on which it bases a penalty, and in this case it selected the failure to provide contract information as a continuing violation under the regulation.12

-Accordingly, the requirements in section 1777.7, subdivision (a)(1), for setting the penalty rate to \$40.00 per violation are satisfied in the present case.
-Simmons is liable for the section 1777.7 statutory penalty in the sum of \$11,560.00, computed at the rate of \$40.00 per day for 289 days.
+Accordingly, the requirements in section 1777.7, subdivision (a)(1), for setting the penalty rate at \$40.00 per violation are satisfied in the present case.
+Simmons is liable for a section 1777.7 statutory penalty in the sum of \$13,200.00, computed at the rate of \$40.00 per day for 330 days.